The Australian Local Government Association is the national voice of local government, representing 560 councils across the country.

 ALGA was founded in 1947 and, in 1976, established a secretariat in Canberra reflecting growing links with the Australian Government and an awareness of local government's emerging national role.

-The Association's policies are determined by the ALGA Board, consisting of two representatives from each of the member associations and two from the ACT Government.
+The Association's policies are determined by the ALGA Board, consisting of two representatives from each of the member associations.

 ALGA's leadership team comprises the President and two Vice Presidents.
 The secretariat is managed by the Chief Executive.